vanallenlab/beanie/README.md

 # BEANIE: group Biology EstimAtion iN sIngle cEll

 BEANIE is a python package for differential expression analysis in single cell RNA-seq data.
 It estimates group-level biology between two treatment groups by identifying statistically robust gene signatures.
-It uses a subsampling based approach to account for over-representation of biology due to differing numbers of cells per sample, and hence helps to reduce the effects of sample biases in differential expression analysis.
+It uses a subsampling based approach to account for over-representation of biology due to differing numbers of cells per sample, and sample-exclusion based approach to reduce the effect of sample biases in differential expression analysis.

-## Getting Started
+## Installation

 To install via github: